 A large water jug is a must for your camping supplies list.
 Also make sure everyone in the family brings their water bottle to fill up throughout the day too.

 For those cuppas first thing in the morning a camp kettle is a must have for camping.
-We have the one pictured which is a 4l Whistling Kette Steel Kettle from Anaconda (check it out on eBay).
+The one pictured is similar to what we have.
+This is an Adventure Kings 2 litre stainless steel camping kettle.
+Click here to for more information.

 Plates and Bowls